rrainey/tempo/desktop/pose/README.md

 The articulated 3D Human model used to represent a skydiver in this application was derived from [this GrabCAD model](https://grabcad.com/library/human-body-model-joints-for-fusion360-1).
+The original
+Fusion 360 model can be downloaded from that site.